m-Samhoury/My-Media-Hub/README.md

 #### This sample was created to showcase my skills and the latest learning in the Android Framework.

+**Instructions: In the gradle.properties file there is the BASE_API_URL where it includes an IP and the port that the server is running on.
+**This probably will need to be modified according to the server

 Some technologies:

 Used Glide for efficient image loading